Yukaghir birch-bark carvings

-The Yukaghir birch-bark carvings were traditionally drawn by Yukaghir people of Siberia on birch bark for various purposes such as mapping, record-keeping, and party games.
+The Yukaghir birch-bark carvings, known in the Yukaghir language as tos (meaning "birch bark"), were traditionally made by Yukaghir people of Siberia on birch bark for various purposes such as mapping, record-keeping, and party games.
+The symbols were inscribed on the inner side of the birch bark using the sharp end of a knife.
 Russian writers observed these carvings in the 1890s, and based on their descriptions, several 20th-century scholars misunderstood them to be the examples of a writing system.
 One particular carving became well-known as the "Yukaghir love letter", but is actually the product of a guessing game.

 Types

 Three kinds of Yukaghir carvings are known from the accounts of the Russian writers S. Shargorodskii and Vladimir Jochelson: